[:it]

 March 5th, 2016 / “ORA Basta – Diritti alla meta” (“That's It – Right On”) demonstration

 The symbol #lostessosì is also part of the event held in Rome on March 5th in response to the Senate passing the Civil Union law by scratching stepchild adoption rights.
-Arcigay takes part to the demonstration to stress out that the law needs to be passed, warning at the same time that this is only a “starting point” on the pathway towards full equality.
+Arcigay takes part in the demonstration to stress out that the law needs to be passed, warning at the same time that this is only a “starting point” on the path towards full equality.

 [June 5th, 2016 / The Bill 76/2016 about Civil Unions becomes law]